Skip to main content

 About Salinas de Santa Pola

 Salinas de Santa Pola Natural Park protects a complex of coastal salt pans, marshlands, and dune systems on the southern coast of Alicante province adjacent to the town of Santa Pola.
-The park encompasses approximately 2,496 hectares of habitat that has been created through centuries of commercial salt production, with the geometric salt crystallization pans and associated wetlands developing into one of the most important waterbird sites on the southeastern Spanish coast.
-The pink-tinged salt pans, active salt production, and vast flamingo flocks create a distinctive landscape unique to Mediterranean salt coast environments.
+The park encompasses 2,470 hectares of habitat created through centuries of commercial salt production, with the geometric salt crystallisation pans and associated wetlands developing into one of the most important waterbird sites on the southeastern Spanish coast.
+[1] The site is designated a Ramsar Wetland of International Importance (Ramsar Site No. 457, designated 5 December 1989).
+[2] The pink-tinged salt pans, active salt production, and vast flamingo flocks create a distinctive landscape unique to Mediterranean salt coast environments.

 Wildlife Ecosystems

-The salt pans support one of the largest flamingo concentrations on the Valencian coast, with thousands present during autumn and winter, alongside breeding populations of avocet, black-winged stilt, Kentish plover, and Mediterranean gull.
-The varied salinity conditions—from hypersaline crystallization pans to freshwater canals—create diverse aquatic habitats supporting different specialist species.
+The salt pans support one of the largest flamingo concentrations on the Valencian coast, with flocks sometimes exceeding 8,000 birds during the breeding season, alongside breeding populations of avocet, black-winged stilt, Kentish plover, and Mediterranean gull.
+[1] The varied salinity conditions—from hypersaline crystallisation pans to freshwater canals—create diverse aquatic habitats supporting different specialist species.
 Slender-billed gulls and Audouin's gulls feed in the area, with raptors including marsh harrier hunting over the marshes.

 Flora Ecosystems